Mantle-OS/josephs-odd-builder/libs/job_ai/README.md

 I need population based training and sparse intelligence.

-1. The Death of Backprop: "Forward-Only" Evolution
+1. The Hybrid of Biology in Backprop: "Forward-Only"  Evolution unless abousoulty needed

-Since job already has a highly parallel simulator (job_threads) and a cluster (job_net), the most efficient way to train is neuro evolution(Genetic Algorithms) ...
+Since job already has a highly parallel simulator (job_threads) and a cluster (job_net), Ipc(job_io), etc etc

+The most "efficient" way to train is neuro evolution(Genetic Algorithms) ...
 I think lol

 The Concept: Instead of calculating the gradient $\nabla$ (which is expensive), I generate 100 "mutants".